Upgrade from Office 2019 to Microsoft 365

 Maximize the visual impact of your presentations with PowerPoint in Microsoft 365.

-Get organized with OneNote, the digital notebook that lets you type, draw, and more.
+Get organized with OneNote, the digital notebook that lets you type and draw.

 Get more done with an intelligent inbox and focus on the emails that matter most.